sosedoff/omxremote/README.md

 ```

 That will produce a binary that's ready to be transferred and executed on your RPi.
-In cases if you dont have Make available on your system, you can execute the following commands:
+In cases if you don't have Make available on your system, you can execute the following commands:

 ```
 go get